Rapha149/MessageHider/tutorials/ENGLISH.md

 - `replacement (text)` - The text to replace the message with if the filter matches.
 The text can be specified as JSON or as normal text.
 Also you can use colors with & characters.
 If `regex` is enabled, `$1`, `$2` and `$n` can be used to access the first, second and `n`th group of the pattern.
 If `null` is specified as replacement (default), the message will be hidden as normal and not replaced.
 If another filter would have hidden the message before, the message will still be replaced, but after the message has been replaced once, it will not be changed further.

+- `commands (Liste)` - A list of commands that are executed when the filter matches.
+For more information see below.

+- `onlyExecuteCommands (true/false)` - If enabled, only the commands are executed and the message won’t be hidden or replaced.
+Furthermore, other filters will be applied if this is enabled and this filter matches.

 - `senders (list)` - If left empty it will be ignored.
 If at least one player is given, only messages sent by the given players will be filtered with this filter.
 (1.16+)
 	Either the player name, UUID or `<console>` for the console may be provided.